-Chapter 35 Flammable Gases and Flammable Cryogenic Fluids.
-Chapter 35 sets requirements for the storage and use of flammable gases.
+Chapter 58 Flammable Gases and Flammable Cryogenic Fluids.
+Chapter 58 (which was formerly Chapter 35) sets requirements for the storage and use of flammable gases.
 For safety purposes, there is a limit on the quantities of flammable gas allowed per control area.
 Exceeding these limitations increases the possibility of damage to both property and individuals.
 The principal hazard posed by flammable gas is its ready ignitability, or even explosivity, when mixed with air in the proper proportions.
 Consequently, occupancies storing or handling large quantities of flammable gas are classified as Group H-2 (high hazard) by the International Building Code.
-As with other chapters of the International Fire Code, Section 3502 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 5802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 36 Flammable Solids.
-This chapter addresses general requirements for storage and handling of flammable solids, especially magnesium; however, it is important to note that several other solid materials, primarily metals including, but not limited to, such metals as titanium, zirconium, hafnium, calcium, zinc, sodium, lithium, potassium, sodium/potassium alloys, uranium, thorium and plutonium which, under the right conditions, can be explosion hazards.
+Chapter 59 Flammable Solids.
+This chapter (which was formerly Chapter 36) addresses general requirements for storage and handling of flammable solids, especially magnesium; however, it is important to note that several other solid materials, primarily metals including, but not limited to, such metals as titanium, zirconium, hafnium, calcium, zinc, sodium, lithium, potassium, sodium/ potassium alloys, uranium, thorium and plutonium which, under the right conditions, can be explosion hazards.
 Some of these metals are almost exclusively laboratory materials but because of where they are used, fire service personnel must be trained to handle emergency situations.
 Because uranium, thorium and plutonium are also radioactive materials, they present still more specialized problems for fire service personnel.
-As with other chapters of the International Fire Code, Section 3602 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 5902 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 37 Highly Toxic and Toxic Materials.
-The main purpose of this chapter is to protect occupants, emergency responders and those in the immediate area of the building and facility from short-term, acute hazards associated with a release or general exposure to toxic and highly toxic materials.
-This chapter deals with all three states of toxic and highly toxic materials: solids, liquids and gases.
+Chapter 60 Highly Toxic and Toxic Materials.
+The main purpose of this chapter (which was formerly Chapter 37) is to protect occupants, emergency responders and those in the immediate area of the building and facility from short-term, acute hazards associated with a release or general exposure to toxic and highly toxic materials.
+This chapter deals with all three states of toxic and highly toxic materials.
 The code does not address long-term exposure effects of these materials which are addressed by agencies such as the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA).
-As with other chapters of the International Fire Code, Section 3702 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 6002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 38 Liquefied Petroleum Gases.
-Chapter 38 establishes requirements for the safe handling, storing and use of LP-gas to reduce the possibility of damage to containers, accidental releases of LP-gas and exposure of flammable concentrations of LP-gas to ignition sources.
+Chapter 61 Liquefied Petroleum Gases.
+Chapter 61 (which was formerly Chapter 38) establishes requirements for the safe handling, storing and use of LP-gas to reduce the possibility of damage to containers, accidental releases of LP-gas and exposure of flammable concentrations of LP-gas to ignition sources.
 LP-gas (notably Propane) is well known as a camping fuel for cooking, lighting, heating and refrigerating and also remains a popular standby fuel supply for auxiliary generators as well as being widely used as an alternative motor vehicle fuel.
 Its characteristic as a clean-burning fuel having resulted in the addition of propane dispensers to service stations throughout the country.
-As with other chapters of the International Fire Code, Section 3802 contains a definition applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 6102 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.